 The University of the Incarnate Word will honor all who have served our country at its 11th Annual Veteran's Day ceremony, scheduled for 11 a.m.
 Thursday, Nov.
 7. The ceremony will take place on Dubuis Lawn.

 Speaker for the event is UIW student Tony Patterson O.D., MAJ US Army.
 Patterson is an optometrist at the San Antonio Military Medical Center and is currently enrolled in UIW’s Masters of Health Administration program.

-UIW is home to approximately 1,300 veteran students that are either active duty, veteran or dependents using federal tuition assistance (TA) or VA benefits.
+UIW is home to nearly 1,400 veteran students that are either active duty, veterans or dependents using federal tuition assistance (TA) or VA benefits.
 The annual Veterans Day ceremony is an opportunity for UIW student veterans and their families to share insights on how their experience of military service blends with the UIW Mission of service.

-Following the ceremony, an honor wreath will be placed on the lawn of the Brackenridge Villa on the UIW campus.
+Following the ceremony, an honor wreath will be placed on the lawn of the Brackenridge Villa located on UIW’s main campus.

 For details, please contact Karen Wyatt, director of UIW’s Center for Veterans Affairs at email@example.com or 210-829-2705.